 3. Occasionally, your GP may suggest a sleeping tablet.
 In some circumstances, these can be very useful, for example after an acute upset or life event.
 However, these can be addictive, and are not a long term solution for sleep problems.

 However, there are some important things to note about taking medication:

-Medication is not recommended for mild or moderate depression.
+Medication is not recommended for mild or moderate depression or anxiety.

 Medication is at least a 6 month commitment– It is recommended you continue with medication for 6 months after your symptoms have improved to reduce chance of symptoms returning.

 It is worth mentioning that there are some medications that can treat mental health that you do not need a prescription for.
 These are available over the counter, are herbal-based, and include:

 St Johns Wort – This has been used to mild and moderate depression, mild anxiety and sleep disorders.